Buying Guides · Last updated 2 June 2026

 How long does conveyancing take in Gibraltar?

 Typically 6 to 12 weeks from offer acceptance to completion.
-The timeline depends on the complexity of the title, whether a mortgage is involved, and how quickly both sets of solicitors respond to enquiries.
-Leasehold properties with complicated lease terms can take longer.
+The timeline depends on the complexity of the title, whether a mortgage is involved, and how quickly both sets of solicitors work through enquiries.
+Leasehold properties with complicated lease terms or missing documents can take longer.

-A Land Registry search confirms who legally owns the property, whether there are any charges or mortgages registered against it, and that the seller has the right to sell.
+A Land Property Services (LPS) search confirms who legally owns the property, whether any charges or mortgages are registered against it, and that the seller has the right to sell.
 Your solicitor runs this as a standard part of conveyancing.
-It is the Gibraltar equivalent of the UK's HM Land Registry title search.
+LPS is part of the Government of Gibraltar and operates the land registry function for the territory.
+It is the Gibraltar equivalent of an HM Land Registry title search in England and Wales.

 Can the buyer and seller use the same solicitor in Gibraltar?

-Generally no — separate solicitors for buyer and seller is the standard practice and protects both parties.
-Some firms may act for both in very limited circumstances (usually where they know all parties well and the transaction is straightforward), but this is uncommon and not recommended for most buyers.
+Generally no. Separate solicitors for buyer and seller is the standard practice and protects both parties.
+Some firms may act for both in very limited circumstances where all parties are known to them and the transaction is straightforward, but this is uncommon and most buyers are better protected by independent representation.